Efficient Prime Paths Generation: Proofs of lemmata and theorems

-\begin{proof} ``$\Rightarrow$''.
+Proof of \textbf{Theorem~\ref{thm:pp_characterization}} \begin{proof} ``$\Rightarrow$''.
 Assume that $p = (v_1, \ldots, v_n)$ is a prime path in $G$.
 If $p$ is a simple cycle, then condition \ref{pp_characterization:cond_1} holds, so by definition, the only other possibility is that $p$ is a simple path that cannot be extended.
-Two cases remain, depending on whether $p$ is contained in a single SCC of $G$ or not.
+Two cases remain, depending on whether $p$ is contained in a single SCC of $G$.

 Case 1. $\exists_{k \in \mathbb{N}} V(p) \subseteq SC_k$.
 Since $p$ cannot be extended, then $v_1 \notin out(v_n)$ and $v_n \notin in(v_1)$ (otherwise $p$ could have been extended to a simple cycle).
 Furthermore, $in(v_1) \subseteq V(p)$ and $out(v_n) \subseteq V(p)$, since otherwise $p$ also could have been extended.
 Therefore condition \ref{pp_characterization:cond_2} holds.